ssamparn/spring-microservices-dockerized/dockerize-web-appliance/ReadMe.md

 # Dockerize-Spring-App
-Spring App Dockerize is a simple Spring Boot Application created and containerized for the purpose of Learning how to containerize a Spring based Java Application.
+Dockerize Web Applicance Application is a simple Spring Boot Application created and containerized for the purpose of Learning how to containerize a Spring based Java Application.

 ## To run the Application using Spring Boot Maven Plugin
 ```bash